Esri/esri-leaflet-geocoder/README.md

 `collapseAfterResult` | `Boolean` | `true` | If the geocoder is expanded after a result this will collapse it.
 `expanded` | `Boolean` | `true` | Start the control in an expanded state.
 `maxResults` | `Integer` | `25` | The maximum number of results to return from a geocoding request.
 Max is 50.

+You can also pass any options you can pass to L.esri.Services.Geocoding.

 ### Methods